SystangoTechnologies/serverless-ruby-simple-email/README.md

 You can send either htmlbody or textbody parameters, No need to send both the parameters in the request.

 ## Deployment
-To deploy your application to AWS, you need to just run following single command
+To deploy your application to AWS, you need to just run single command

 ```ruby_on_rails
 $ jets deploy